 The process for the TIP involves solicitation of projects requests from member agencies responsible for providing transportation services and facilities, cooperatively ranking them by their merits, and selecting those highest priority projects that will fit into the estimated available funding.

 The UPWP is similar to the TIP in that solicitation of ideas is requested that are then ranked and fitted into an estimated budget.
 The difference between the UPWP and the TIP is that instead of specific transportation projects, the UPWP consists of planning studies that are necessary to carry out the program.
 While most of the studies are produced by the MPO staff, member entities partner with the MPO in accordance to their resources.
-The FY 2017 UPWP was adopted on May 5, 2016. (federal fiscal year October 1 to September 30), while the current FY 2017-2020 TIP was also adopted May 5, 2016.
+The FY 2023 and FY 2024 UPWP was adopted on May 12, 2020. (federal fiscal year October 1 to September 30), while the current FY 2023-2026 TIP was also adopted May 12, 2022.

 There are two aspects of the MPO organization.
 First is the formal structure of the MPO as committees and the second is the arrangement between its staff and the staff of the participating agencies.